marmelab/FakeRest/README.md

         // when the filter object contains more than one property, the criteria combine with an AND logic GET /books?filter={published_at_gte:'2015-06-12',published_at_lte:'2015-06-15'} // return books published between two dates

+    The `sort` param must be a serialized array litteral defining first the property used for sorting, then the sorting direction.

+        GET /author?sort=['date_of_birth','asc']  // return authors, the oldest first GET /author?sort=['date_of_birth','desc']  // return authors, the youngest first

+    The `range` param defines the number of results by specifying the rank of the first and last result.
+The first result is #0.

+    GET /books?range=[0-9] // return the first 10 books
+    GET /books?range=[10-19] // return the 10 next books

 * `POST /foo` returns a status 201 with a `Location` header for the newly created resource, and the new resource in the body.